John Hughes's unrealized projects: Black Cat Bone: The Return of Huckleberry Finn

 In November 1991, it was reported that Hughes would write, produce and direct Black Cat Bone: The Return of Huckleberry Finn for 20th Century Fox.
 It was to have been about the character that was created by Mark Twain but be set in modern times.
 Principal photography for that film was scheduled to begin on March 16, 1992.
 However, it was reported that Hughes was competing against TriStar Pictures and Walt Disney Pictures, since both studios were also trying to make a Huckleberry Finn movie.
 Disney eventually succeeded over Fox and TriStar following the completion of The Adventures of Huck Finn (1993).

+The Wizard of Id

+At the same time Hughes signed on to write and supervise Warner Bros.' live-action version of Hank Ketcham's Dennis the Menace, he was additionally mulling a film version of Johnny Hart's comic strip Wizard of Id, which never came to pass.

 Dennis the Menace II

 In September 1992, before the release of Dennis the Menace (1993), star Walter Matthau revealed that he was already signed to reprise his role as Mr. Wilson in a sequel.
 In February 1993, Hughes told Variety that he would return to write the sequel only on the condition of Matthau returning to play Wilson.
 By 1996, it was reported that Dennis the Menace II was still being developed for Matthau, with the possibility of production starting after Grumpiest Old Men.
 A standalone sequel, Dennis the Menace Strikes Again was instead produced in 1998 but without the involvement of Hughes or Matthau.